akmalhibatul/akmalhibatul/README.md

 - 🌱 I’m learning **Flask, Neural Networks, and Project Management**
 - 🧩 I love solving real-world problems through clean and scalable code
 - 💬 Ask me about **Web Development, Databases, or AI-based Systems**
-- ⚡ Fun fact: I’m also a **teacher in a TPA** and love helping kids learn 🌙

 ---

 ### 🛠️ Tech Stack